 What percentage of the total budget should go toward street resurfacing?

-Resurfacing is necessary to address streets that have deteriorated, are safety hazards and are generally in poor condition.
-Residents, businesses and visitors to the 22nd Ward will benefit from improved safety when traveling in the ward.
+Resurfacing is necessary to address streets and sidewalks that have deteriorated, are safety hazards and are generally in poor condition.
+Residents, businesses and visitors to the 36th Ward will benefit from improved safety when traveling in the ward.
 Read more...

 Estimated Cost: $30,000

 Location: West Side of Torrence Avenue from 103rd-108th

 Light the Night is a project that will install flood lights onto existing light post in CPD designated "hotspots."
 Hotspots are locations identified by the Chicago Police Department as areas prone to repetitive acts of crime or violence.

 Location: CPD identified 'Hot Spots' throughout the 10th Ward